-Some people say it’s selfish or vain to love yourself.
-You may have even heard it’s bad to love yourself.
-This is a myth and a lie!
-Many people don’t even know what it means or what loving yourself entails.
-Imagine the looks you might get from people you know if you were to suddenly announce out loud: “I love myself!!” while proudly sporting a big smile.
-A likely response from your friends might be: “Oh . . . that’s nice.” at the same time thinking: “Who does she think she is?”
+Some people believe it’s selfish or vain to love yourself.
+You may have even heard it’s unhealthy.
+This is a myth and a lie.
+Many people haven’t experienced what it means to love themselves, or what it entails.
+Imagine the looks you might get from people you know if you were to suddenly announce out loud: “I love myself!” while proudly sporting a big smile.
+A likely response from your friends might be: “Oh . . . that’s nice.” at the same time wondering: “Who does she think she is?”

 If not you, who else?

-So what is self-love?
-There are so many distorted versions of what self-love is and what it should and shouldn’t look like.
-Personally, speaking from my own experience, I believe self-love is total, complete, 100% acceptance of yourself.
-Do you unconditionally allow and accept your anger to be felt without blame or judgment? . . . what about depression? . . . or a perceived weaknesses . . . or what you believe to be a mistake?
+So, then, what is self-love?
+Most of us don’t have a clue what love is to begin with.
+We haven’t been shown.
+There are so many distorted versions of what love is and what it should and shouldn’t look like.
+Personally, speaking from my own experience, I believe self-love is total, complete, 100 percent acceptance of yourself.
+Do you unconditionally allow and accept your anger to be felt without blame or judgment?
+What about depression?
+Or a perceived weakness?
+Or what if you make a mistake?

 There are many negative things we believe about ourselves which get in the way, causing judgment, and hatred in some cases.
-Some of these beliefs we are aware of, but most are unconscious.
+We may be aware of some of these beliefs, but most are unconscious.
 In your early years you may have been told or heard someone say:

-- “That’s just the way it is – there is nothing I can do about it.” – chunk . . .
+- “That’s just the way it is – there’s nothing I can do.”

 And on it goes through our lifetime.
-We begin to believe these things we were told or heard others say because more and more evidence gets mounted to support these negative beliefs, causing our suffering to continue with no end in sight.
-Then we hear ourselves saying them in our head or out loud to others.
-We then have a vicious cycle and our life becomes predictable – in a horrible way.
+We start to believe these things we’re told or heard others say because more and more evidence gets mounted to support these negative beliefs causing our suffering to continue with no end in sight.
+As we age, we hear ourselves saying them in our head or out loud to others.
+We’ve adopted the negative beliefs as our truth, beginning a vicious cycle.
+Our life becomes predictable – in a horrible and devastating way.